Affrilachia: Cuisine

-Affrilachian food and cuisine has slight variations from region to region, just like the rest of Appalachian culture.
+Affrilachian cuisine has slight variations from region to region, just like the rest of Appalachian culture.
 Some of the staples across Affrilachian cuisine are the practices of preserving produce through pickling, fermenting, and canning as well as drying out other crops such as beans and corn.
 Much of the food that is eaten in the various Appalachian regions has historically included the crops that families could grow themselves or trade for at local markets.
 Another Affrilachian staple is the style of pan-frying many different dishes using butter as opposed to neutral oils—a technique also common in French and Creole cooking.
 Rufus Estes has differentiated his fried chicken from many others using the "pan-fried in butter" method.

 Molasses and sorghum are frequently used in baking and as sweeteners.
-Vegetables such as okra, kale, collard greens, sweet potatoes, and cabbage are prevalent in Affrilachian cooking as are a variety of beans grown in the region.
+Vegetables such as okra, kale, collard greens, sweet potatoes, vegetable oysters, and cabbage are prevalent in Affrilachian cooking as are a variety of beans grown in the region.
 Cornbread is a common side dish.
 Fruit cobblers and sweet potato pies are popular desserts.

-Malinda Russell has been coined as an influential member of Affrilachia because of the cookbook The Domestic Cookbook: Containing a Careful Selection of Useful Receipts for the Kitchen that she published and her "Washington Cake" that gained fame from its combination of citrus and spiced flavors.
+Malinda Russell has been called an influential member of Affrilachia because of the cookbook The Domestic Cookbook: Containing a Careful Selection of Useful Receipts for the Kitchen that she published and her "Washington Cake" that gained fame from its combination of citrus and spiced flavors.
+Russell was born and raised in East Tennessee.
+Russell’s cookbook includes many forms of pickles, jellies, custard tarts, and puddings.
+Recipes include condiments and sauces (chow chow, tomato catsup, clarified sugar, green tomato preserves), seafood and meat dishes (catfish, fried oysters, chicken salad, pressed beef, forced streak, pickled roast pig), meat pies (mutton chop, chicken, mince, turkey pot), rice dishes (fried rice cake, rice batter cakes, rice pudding, rice milk, burst-up rice, rice omelet), breads (soft ginger bread, sally lun, boiled trifle, fried rusk, Indian meal batter bread, jambles) and cakes (white mountain cake, gold cake, flannel cake, sweet tea cake).

+Russel’s cookbook also includes instructions for non-food items, such as hygienic materials or magical workings.
+These include: magnetic oil, black ointment, hair oil, magic oil, cologne, elixir paregoric.